“It’s crazy how much experience you gain in such a short time”

 Information on how to apply for a Micro-Placement:

-When applications open, read through our flyer (below) then send a CV and cover letter stating why you think you will benefit from a placement.
+When applications open, check FutureMe for the job descriptions (search for Micro-Placement or University of Suffolk.)
+Read through our flyer (below) to find out about the types of previous Micro-Placements.
+Email your CV and cover letter stating why you think you will benefit from a placement.
 Make sure you tell us about your skills and if you would like a Mentor as part of the placement.
 Please note you are only able to complete one Micro-Placement in an academic year.

 Find out more: